-If your main concern when looking for how to get to Machu Picchu is budget, or if you are looking for a more adventurous (and at the same time cheap) way of getting there, you will be glad to know that there are some extremely budget friendly ways – though obviously these require a bit more work.
-But it is a little more involved than the above options.
+If your main concern when looking for how to get to Machu Picchu is budget, or if you are looking for a more adventurous (and at the same time cheap) way of getting there, you will be glad to know that there are some extremely budget friendly ways to get there – though obviously these require a bit more work.

 Then it’s a walk to Aguas Calientes along the railway for a total of 32 kilometers (around 20 miles).
 As you’ll be following the railway, it’s really easy to navigate – and it’s signposted, too.
 You’ll spot other visitors and locals along the path as you’re walking.

-While this is one of the cheapest ways to get from Cusco to Machu Picchu, you will need to be prepared.
-That means having food and an adequate water supply with you, as well as decent trekking gear.
+While this is one of the cheapest ways to get from Cusco to Machu Picchu, you will need to be prepared with food and an adequate water supply with you, as well as decent trekking gear.

-Once you arrive in Aguas Calientes, you’ll need to stay the night there – a 32-kilometer hike is no mean feat, and you won’t want to head on up to Machu Picchu straight away (in fact, it is impossible to do so on the same day).
-There are a handful of hostels and budget hotels in the town, but otherwise it’s all about luxury stays in Aguas Calientes.
+Once you arrive in Aguas Calientes, you’ll need to stay the night there – a 32-kilometer hike is no mean feat, and you really won’t have time to also walk up to Machu Picchu on the same day.
+There are a handful of hostels and budget hotels in Aguas Calientes – but they are very basic.

 From Aguas Calientes, you have the option of walking up to Machu Picchu, or taking the bus – as I outlined above.

 If your question on how to get to Machu Picchu us all about comfort and easy, then you may want to join an organized tour.
-These can be arranged before you even arrive in Peru, or once you’re in the country and settled in your accommodation.
+These can be arranged before you even arrive in Peru, or once you’re in the country.

 There are various options for tours, which run the gamut from multi-day hikes across the valley to luxury tours where you won’t have to worry about a thing.
-Many of the tours also include different options, such as visiting sites along the Sacred Valley as well, cultural encounters with local communities, and ziplining or other adventure activities.
+Many tours also include different options, such as visiting sites along the Sacred Valley as well, cultural encounters with local communities, and a number of adventure activities.